gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 > **Notes:**
 - GitLab Geo is part of [GitLab Enterprise Edition Premium][ee].
-- Introduced in GitLab Enterprise Edition 8.5 as Alpha.
+- Introduced in GitLab Enterprise Edition 8.9.
   We recommend you use it with at least GitLab Enterprise Edition 8.14.

 GitLab Geo allows you to replicate your GitLab instance to other geographical